 Everyone loves maps.
-That doesn’t mean you always need to display one.
-Obviously if location isn’t a necessary part of your data story, you don’t need a map.
-They take up a lot of room so only use them when necessary.
-Also don’t just fill your maps with data points.
-Clickhole did a good job satirizing this common data visualization type by placing 700 red dots on a map.
-Filling your map with data points doesn’t tell a data story.
-It just overwhelms the audience.
+However, that doesn’t mean you always need to display one.
+If the location isn’t a necessary part of your data-story, you don’t need a map.
+They take up a lot of room, so only use them when necessary.
+Also, don’t just fill your maps with data points.
+Clickhole did a good job of satirizing this common data visualization type by placing 700 red dots on a map.
+Filling your map with data points doesn’t tell a data story; it just overwhelms the audience.

 What to avoid

 Column bar graphs are the standard for showing chronological data, such as growth over specific periods, and for comparing data across categories.
-In our example, Amount of Sales per Channel and Country (last year), it is clear that we are comparing six regions and five channels.
-The color coding keeps the audience clued in to which region we are referencing and the proper spacing shows the channels (Good design is at the heart of it all!).
-At a glance, you can see that SEM is the highest earning channel and with a little effort, the Netherlands stands out as the region that likely has the highest sales.
+In our sales data analysis example, Amount of Sales per Channel and Country (last year), it is clear that we are comparing six regions and five channels.
+The color coding keeps the audience clued in to which region we are referencing, and the proper spacing shows the channels (good design is at the heart of it all!).
+At a glance, you can see that SEM was the highest-earning channel, and with a little effort, the Netherlands stands out as the region that likely enjoyed the highest sales.

-When showing single part-to-whole relationships, pie charts are the simplest way.
-22% of our customers are 15-25, leaving the other 78% to fit into the pie somehow.
+When showing single part-to-whole relationships, pie charts are the simplest way to go.
+Twenty-two percent of our customers are 15-25, leaving the other 78% to fit into the pie somehow.
 People get pie charts.
 They’re easy.
 But what if we want to show the same information over different periods?
-This would be a multiple part-to-whole relationship and for this, we use a stacked bar graph.
-Again, we are telling the story of percentage of customers in a certain age range, per quarter.
-The total number of each isn’t relevant here (although that information is used in the calculations.)
-With proper spacing, we see each quarter clearly and the color coding shows that overall, the 46-55 year olds are the most difficult customers to attract.
+This would be a multiple part-to-whole relationship, and for this, we use a stacked bar graph.
+Again, we are telling the story of the percentage of customers in a certain age range, per quarter.
+The total number of each isn’t relevant here (although that information is used in the calculations).
+With proper spacing, we see each quarter clearly, and the color coding shows that overall, 46-55-year-olds are the most difficult customers to attract.

 What to avoid

 Aesthetically speaking, when you have too much data, columns become very thin and ugly.
 This also leaves little room to properly label your chart.
-Imagine we had ten different age ranges, per column.
+Imagine we had 10 different age ranges per column.
 Some results, if not most, would be only slivers.
-To make your chart easy to understand use good colors, proper spacing and a balanced layout.
+To make your chart easy to understand, use good colors, proper spacing, and a balanced layout.
 This invites people to look at your chart and even enjoy it.
-A pretty chart is much nicer way to consume data than squinting at a table.
+A pretty chart is a much nicer way to consume data than squinting at a table.

 When to Use Pie Charts

-The much maligned pie chart has had a bad couple of years.
-In fact it has become pretty cliché to talk about how bad pie charts are.
-We understand the pie chart doesn’t do a lot.
-But it does do some things quite well.
-In general, pie charts are useful for when demonstrating the proportional composition of a particular variable, over a static timeframe.
-Let’s look at some more particular cases:
+The much-maligned pie chart has had a bad couple of years.
+In fact, it has become pretty cliché to talk about how bad pie charts are.
+We understand the pie chart doesn’t do a lot, but it does do some things quite well.
+Pie charts are useful for when demonstrating the proportional composition of a particular variable over a static timeframe.
+Let’s look at some particular cases:

 - When the parts add up to 100%: The “part-to-whole relationship” is built right into it a pie chart in an obvious way.
 At a glance, any user knows a pie chart is splitting a population into parts and that the total of those parts equals 100%.

-- When approximating is ok: The pie chart is particularly effective when eyeballing values is enough to get the conversation going.
+- When approximating is okay: The pie chart is particularly effective when eyeballing values are enough to get the conversation going.
 Also, it’s easier to estimate the percentage value of a pie chart compared to, let’s say, a bar chart.
-That’s because pies have an invisible scale with 25%, 50%, 75% and 100% built in at four points of the circle.
-Our eyes can easily decipher these proportions, easily driving conversation about what variables do and don’t take up most of the pie.
-Or course your audience doesn’t have to guess the proportions.
-You can easily add data labels or build the sister of the pie chart, the donut chart, to display additional information.
+That’s because pies have an invisible scale with 25%, 50%, 75%, and 100% built in at four points of the circle.
+Our eyes can easily decipher these proportions, driving conversation about what variables do and don’t take up most of the pie.
+Your audience doesn’t have to guess the proportions – you can easily add data labels or build the sister of the pie chart, the donut chart, to display additional information.

 What to Avoid

-Data visualization guru Edward Tufte famously declared “pie charts are bad and that the only thing worse than one pie chart is lots of them.”
-We have already talked about the pros of pie charts and why we don’t adhere to this strict no pie chart philosophy.
+Data visualization guru Edward Tufte famously declared that “pie charts are bad, and the only thing worse than one pie chart is lots of them.”
+We already talked about the pros of pie charts and why we don’t adhere to this strict no-pie-chart philosophy.
 We should also state that there are plenty of instances where you should not use a pie chart.
-First off, pie charts portray a stagnate time frame.
-So of course trending data is off the table with pie charts.
-Make sure your audience understands the time frame portrayed, and try to document or label this applied filter somewhere.
+First off, pie charts portray a stagnate time frame, so trending data is off the table with this visualization method.
+Make sure your audience understands the timeframe portrayed and try to document or label this applied filter somewhere.

 Pie charts are also not the best data visualization type to make precise comparisons.
 This is especially true when there are multiple small pieces to the pie.
-If you need to see that one slice is 1% larger than another, it is better to go with a bar chart.
-Another thing about multiple pieces to your pie, you don’t want too many.
+If you need to see that one slice is 1% larger than another, it’s better to go with a bar chart.
+Another thing about multiple pieces to your pie – you don’t want too many.
 Pie charts are most effective when just displaying two portions.
-They lose presentation value after 6 segments.
-After six it is hard for eyes to decipher what the slices proportion.
-It also become difficult to label the pie chart and valuable dashboard/reporting real estate is often wasted in the process.
-Which brings us to the last issue: circles take up space.
-If you are using multiple pie charts in a dashboard it is probably best to more effectively combine the data in one chart.
-We recommend checking out the stacked bar chart for these cases!
-You can also have a look at the different pie charts that are commonly used.
+They lose presentation value after six segments.
+After six, it is hard for the eyes to decipher what the slices proportion.
+It also becomes difficult to label the pie chart, and valuable online dashboard/reporting real estate is often wasted in the process.

 When to Use Gauge Charts

 Gauge charts are also known as dial charts or speedometer charts.
-These charts use needles and colors to show data similar to a reading on a dial/speedometer.
-These charts provide an easily digested visual.
-They are great for displaying a single value/measure within a quantitative context such as to the previous period or to a target value.
-In this vein, the gauge chart is often used in executive dashboard reports to show display progress against key business indicators.
-All you have to do is assign minimum and maximum values and define a color range and the gauge chart will display an immediate trend indication.
+These charts use needles and colors to show data similar to a reading on a dial/speedometer, and they provide an easily digested visual.
+They are great for displaying a single value/measure within a quantitative context, such as to the previous period or to a target value.
+The gauge chart is often used in executive dashboards and reports to display progress against key business indicators.
+All you need to do is assign minimum and maximum values and define a color range, and the gauge chart will display an immediate trend indication.

 What to Avoid

 Gauge charts are great for KPIs and single data points.
-After that they can get a bit messy.
-With only one data point you can’t easily compare different variables.
+After that, they can get a bit messy.
+With only one data point, you can’t easily compare different variables.
 You also can’t trend data using gauge charts.
 All of this makes taking actionable insight from a gauge chart difficult.
-Also, they take up a lot of space.
-If your dashboard has precious real estate it may not be most efficient to fill it with multiple gauge charts.
-You probably will get more bang for your buck using one chart to summarize multiple KPIs.
+Furthermore, they take up a lot of space – if your live dashboard has precious real estate, it may not be most efficient to fill it with multiple gauge charts.
+You will likely get more bang for your buck using one chart to summarize multiple KPIs.

 When to use Scatter Plots

-Scatter plot is not only fun to say, it is what you need when are looking for the correlation in a large data set.
+Scatter plot is not only fun to say – it’s what you need when looking for the correlation in a large data set.
 The data sets need to be in pairs with a dependent variable and an independent variable.
-The dependent (the one the other relies on) becomes the y axis and the independent, the x.
-When the data is distributed on the plot, the results show the correlation to be positive, negative (each to varying degrees) or nonexistent.
+The dependent (the one the other relies on) becomes the y-axis, and the independent – the x-axis.
+When the data is distributed on the plot, the results show the correlation to be positive, negative (each to varying degrees), or nonexistent.
 Adding a trend line will help show the correlation and how statistically significant it is.

 What to avoid

 Spider charts, or radar charts, are comparative charts used when multivariate data is displayed with three or more quantitative variables (aspects).
-Basically, it’s when you want to evaluate two or more “things” using more than three aspects – all of which are similarly quantifiable.
-It’s a mouthful for sure, but simple when you put it into use.
-Spider charts are great for rankings, appraisals and reviews.
-For example, the three “things” we are comparing in our e-commerce example above are regions: Australia, Europe and North America.
-The aspects we are comparing against are products sold: Cameras, TV, Cell Phones, Games and Computers.
-Each variable is being compared by how many units were sold: between 0 and 500.
-Europe is clearly outselling in all areas and Australia is particularly weak in Cameras and Cell Phones.
+This is useful when you want to evaluate two or more “things” using more than three aspects, all of which are similarly quantifiable.
+It’s certainly a mouthful, but it’s simple when you put it into use.
+Spider charts are great for rankings, appraisals, and reviews.
+For example, the three “things” we are comparing in our e-commerce example above are regions: Australia, Europe, and North America.
+The aspects we are comparing against are products sold are Cameras, TVs, Cell Phones, Games, and Computers.
+Each variable is being compared by how many units were sold – between 0 and 500.
+Europe is clearly outselling in all areas, and Australia is particularly weak in Cameras and Cell Phones.
 The concentration of strengths and weaknesses is evident at a glance.

 What to avoid

 This is not the easiest chart to pull off, but it really impresses when done correctly.
-Using this chart if you have more than five values in your dimension (five “things” to evaluate) makes it hard to read, which kind of makes it pointless.
+Using this chart if you have more than five values in your dimension (five “things” to evaluate) makes it hard to read, which can make it pointless altogether.
 Whether you use solid lines or shaded areas, too many layers are difficult to interpret.
 Naturally, it is not a choice when you want to show time (the whole circular thing…).

 When to Use Tables

-We know, tables aren’t technically a type of data visualization.
-But sometimes you really just need a table to portray your data in its raw format.
-With a table you can easily display a large number of precise measures and dimensions.
+We know – tables aren’t technically a type of data visualization.
+But sometimes, you really just need a table to portray your data in its raw format.
+With a table, you can display a large number of precise measures and dimensions.
 You can easily look up or compare individual values while also displaying grand totals.
-This is all particularly beneficial when your audience needs to know the underlying data or get into the “weeds”.
-They are also effective if you have a diverse audience, where each wants to look at their own piece of the table.
-Tables are also great at portraying a large number of text or string values.
+This is particularly beneficial when your audience needs to know the underlying data or get into the “weeds.”
+Tables are also effective if you have a diverse audience where each person wants to look at their own piece of the table.
+They are also great at portraying a lot of text or string values.

-Remember just because you are using a table doesn’t mean it can’t be visually pleasing.
+Remember – just because you are using a table doesn’t mean it can’t be visually pleasing.
 You can use various colors, border styles, font types, number formats, and icons to highlight and present your data effectively.
-Take a look at this video demonstrating advanced table features in datapine.

 What to Avoid